-Our curriculum is built upon a spiral curriculum, which means that children will revisit many of the outcomes in more detail as the years go by.
+Our curriculum has pathways, which means that children will revisit many of the outcomes in more detail as the years go by in further detail as it becomes more appropriate for their level of understanding and learning.
 It allows the children to access the lessons we feel are appropriate for them at a particular age.
-At the primary school, PSHE is taught from the curriculum developed by the PSHE Association which allows overall coverage of the topics within PSHE.
+At the primary schools, PSHE is embedded within the curriculum developed by the PSHE Association which allows overall coverage of the topics within PSHE.
 Care is taken to present information impartially, in a factual way, with the aim of reassuring pupils and addressing misconceptions in a sensitive and respectful manner.